kubernetes/website/content/en/blog/_posts/2022-10-27-live-and-let-live-with-kluctl-and-ssa.md

 It first checks the field's actor (the field manager) against a list of known tools that are well known to be used to perform manual modifications.
-These are for example kubectl and k9s.
+These are for example `kubectl` and `k9s`.
 Any modifications performed with these tools are considered "temporary" and will be overwritten by Kluctl.

 If the field manager is not known by Kluctl, it will check if a force-apply is